edaena/KafkaConnectMongoDB/README.md

 ## Requirements
 For this example you'll need a Kubernetes Cluster and a MongoDB cluster.
 #### Kubernetes Cluster
 This example has been tested on a Kubernetes Cluster on Azure (AKS).
-Follow instructions on how to create an AKS cluster [here]([https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)).
+Follow instructions on how to create an AKS cluster [here](https://docs.microsoft.com/en-us/azure/aks/).

-You can also setup a cluster on other cloud providers like [AWS]([https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)) or [Google Cloud]([https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster)).
+You can also setup a cluster on other cloud providers like AWS or Google Cloud.

 #### MongoDB
 Create a database on MongoDB by following the instructions [here]([https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/#create-free-tier-manual](https://docs.mongodb.com/manual/tutorial/atlas-free-tier-setup/#create-free-tier-manual)).
 You can use the free tier and choose your preferred cloud provider.